juristr/juristr.github.com/_posts/2018-02-08-cd-gitlab-angular-firebase.md

     - npm run build:js-training
 ```

 Similarly for our **test part**.
 We assign the job to the “test” stage.
-Note however, that this time I’m referring to another Docker image `avatsaev/node-chrome` which already contains headless Chrome installed.
+In order to be able to run our ChromeHeadless tests on CI, we need to have it installed.
+Make sure you use a proper Docker image which already includes it.
+I created one on purpose that helps building Angular on CI servers: `image: juristr/angular-ci-build:1.0.0` (sources on [GitHub](https://github.com/juristr/docker-angular-ci-build))

+You can either use it globally on your `.gitlab-ci.yml` (as in my case) or just for a specific task, like the testing one:

 ```
 unit-tests:
-  image: avatsaev/node-chrome
+  image: juristr/angular-ci-build:1.0.0
   stage: test
   script:
     - npm run test:ci
 ```

-Huge kudos for that to [Aslan Vatsaev](https://twitter.com/avatsaev) which provided me lots of useful links to set this up.
-Check out this Twitter thread as there are lots of useful infos:

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Here is a simplified version of my gitlab CI: <a href="https://t.co/yhBkSrw6cz">https://t.co/yhBkSrw6cz</a><br><br>I&#39;ve created some custom docker images (avatsaev/*) to make the ci faster, if you want to customize them yourself, just go to dockerhub and copy the dockerfile.<br><br>If you have any questions let me know ;)</p>&mdash; Aslan Vatsaev (@avatsaev) <a href="https://twitter.com/avatsaev/status/956469923760484353?ref_src=twsrc%5Etfw">January 25, 2018</a></blockquote>
-<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Great, last step, **deploy to Firebase hosting.** What’s particular of this step is that we don’t build our Angular app again, but rather we take in our `app-build` artifact containing the app bundle.
 By executing `npm run deploy` internally the firebase command we’ve prepared previously will be invoked.